moore3930/moore3930.github.io/personal/whispers.md

 > -- <cite>Kata Naszadi</cite>
 >

-When I was on the trip to Jiangsu Province and feel upset and disappointed.
-(3th, May 2023)
+When I was on the trip to Jiangsu Province and felt upset and disappointed.
+(3rd, May 2023)
 > "Di, cheer up!"
 >
 > -- <cite>Yiren Chen</cite>